 LEAD 490 Independent Study

 The topics to be addressed in this program of study will directly engage the student interested in specific leadership studies as a development of personal insight and perspectives of leadership on an advanced level.
 The program of study will enhance the understanding and practice in leadership through individual investigation and periodic interaction with the instructor.
 PREQ: Leadership 120, 240, 260.
 Offered in variable course credit from 0.25-1.00.
 (Each fall and spring)

 LEAD 495 Senior Conference: Advanced Studies in Leadership

 This course explores a range of more advanced leadership issues and concerns.
 Advanced students participate in a synthesis and personal investigation of their leadership effectiveness create a Capstone project that demonstrates their knowledge and understanding of leadership concepts.
 The projects and their reflections on the Capstone experience are presented to other students and faculty.
 Students will articulate a plan of action and describe their propensity for engagement as a leader in future endeavors.
-PREQ: Leadership 120 and 240.
+PREQ: Leadership 120 and any 200-level Leadership course.
+Requirements met: Applied Learning Experience.
 1 course credit as of Fall 2016.
-(Each fall and spring)
+(Each fall)